caraya/personal-blog/content/blog/the-popover-api.md

 Before we jump into popovers we need to define a few terms.

 Top layer
-: The top layer, as the name implies is painted last as the top-most layer of content in the browser viewport, regardless of document order or z-index values
+: The top layer, as the name implies is painted last as the top-most layer of content in the browser viewport, regardless of document order or z-index values.
 : By default, if multiple elements are positioned in the same location, the browser paints them in the order they appear in the document (document order).
-With the z-index property you decide your layer order
+With the z-index property you decide your layer order.
-: Within the top layer, elements are painted in document order : If your popup is in an element with overflow: hidden, that will cut it off.
-If it is promoted to the top layer, no cutting off will take place.
+: Within the top layer, elements are painted in document order.
+: If your popup is in an element with overflow: hidden, that will cut it off.
+If it is promoted to the top layer, no cutting will take place.

 Backdrop
 : A backdrop usually serves as a visual cue that any content behind the popover is unavailable for interactions.
 This can be used as a way to help the user focus.